Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/createLobID_en.md

     Takes 0.329455s.
     ```

-* Create a lob ID by TimeStamp.
+* Create a lob ID by the specified Time.

     ```lang-javascript
     > db.foo.bar.createLobID( "2015-06-05-16.10.33.000000" )